St Ffinan's Church, Llanffinan: Architecture and fittings

-The church is small and rectangular, built from stone with a slate roof; there is a bellcote at the west end of the roof.
+The church is small and rectangular, built from the stone with a slate roof; there is a bellcote at the west end of the roof.
 There is no internal structural division between the nave and the chancel.
 The style is Romanesque revival.
 There is a round-headed window in each of the three bays of the church, and a three-part window in the chancel.
 The doorway at the west end has small windows on either side, and a window above; a stone slab between the upper window and the doorway has "1841" upon it.
 Stained glass has been inserted into the windows in memory of parishioners.

-A survey in 1937 by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire noted a number of items that had been preserved from the old church.
-The circular font, made of gritstone, dates from the 12th-century; it has a "very crude interlacing strap ornament", and has been fitted upon a more modern base.
+A survey in 1937 by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire noted several items that had been preserved from the old church.
+The circular font, made of gritstone, dates from the 12th century; it has a "very crude interlacing strap ornament", and has been fitted upon a more modern base.
 There are two memorials from the 18th century, one dated 1705 to "Iohn Lloyd of Hirdre Faig" and one dated 1764 to "Hugh, son of Richard Hugh of Ty-hen".
 The churchyard contains one Commonwealth war grave from the First World War, of Private Evan Oswald Thomas, a Royal Welsh Fusiliers soldier from Talwrn.

 Assessment

 St Ffinan's has national recognition and statutory protection from alteration as it has been designated as a Grade II listed building – the lowest of the three grades of listing, designating "buildings of special interest, which warrant every effort being made to preserve them".
 It was given this status on 30 January 1968 and has been listed because it is considered to be "a good essay in a simple Romanesque revival style".
 Cadw (the Welsh Government body responsible for the built heritage of Wales and the inclusion of Welsh buildings on the statutory lists) describes it as "a small rural church".

 Samuel Lewis said that the new church was "a plain structure in the old English style, with strong buttresses, which have a good effect, being so well suited to the exposed situation of the building."
 Writing in 1846, the priest and antiquarian Harry Longueville Jones said that the church, "a modern erection of the Pseudo-Norman style", stood in "a highly picturesque situation."
 He said that the cross at the east end of the roof came from the old church.

 A 2009 guide to the buildings of the region describes the 1841 rebuilding work as "rectangular and harsh".
 A 2006 guide to the churches of Anglesey says that it is "a good example of the small rural church", set in a "well-maintained churchyard".
-It also notes that its style "is quite different to most Anglesey churches".
+It also notes that its style "is quite different from most Anglesey churches".